Sleep

 People who work shift duty jobs have difficulties in falling asleep after switching over and most of them develop hypertension, diabetes, obesity, metabolic syndrome, ulcers, increased irritability and behavioral changes.
 Night duty workers have a 10 % reduction in longevity compared with the workers doing the same job during the daytime.

-Sleep deprivation causes increased Cortisone release, increased Ghrelin secretion, decreased Leptin and increased hunger and appetite.
+Sleep deprivation causes increased Cortisol release, increased Ghrelin secretion, decreased Leptin and increased hunger and appetite.

-The circadian rhythm controls home release; at the start of darkness, Melatonin is released from the pineal gland which prepares the body to fall asleep.
-During sleep cortisol level falls, antidiuretic hormone release is stopped.
+The circadian rhythm controls hormone release; at the start of darkness, Melatonin is released from the pineal gland, which prepares the body to fall asleep.
+During sleep, cortisol level falls, and the antidiuretic hormone release is stopped.
 Pituitary Growth hormone is released.
-Cytokines -tissue necrosis factor (TNF), interleukin 1(IL1) are released and help tissue repair at night; and also, TNF and IL 6 levels increase that activate the liver cell regeneration.
+Cytokines - tissue necrosis factor (TNF), and interleukin 1(IL-1) are released and help tissue repair at night; also, TNF and IL-6 levels increase, which activates the liver cell regeneration.

 Long term memory development takes place during sleep, and growth in children accelerates during sleep.
-The BP, heart rate, respiration decrease, voluntary muscles cease to function temporarily but cardiac and smooth muscles continue to work.
-As we begin to wake up, all the above changes are revered.
-Increased cortisol and increased BP may trigger a heart attack in patients with coronary artery disease.
+The BP, heart rate, and respiration rate decrease.
+The voluntary muscles cease to function temporarily but the cardiac and smooth muscles continue to work.
+As we begin to wake up, all the above changes are reversed.
+Increased cortisol secretion and elevation of BP may trigger a heart attack in patients with coronary artery disease.

 Dreams during sleep are a natural occurrence, many remember the dream on waking up, but most others fail to recall.
 Scientists believe rewiring neurons in the Neocortex and Hippocampus during sleep generates dreams.
-Many believe octopus dreams during sleep as evident by the color changes.
+Many believe octopuses dream during sleep as evidenced by the color changes.

-Young children develop nightmares during dreams which experts think is a benign phase of brain development.
+Young children develop nightmares during their dreams, which experts think is a benign phase of brain development.
 Sleepwalking at a young age is also a benign condition but in adults, it is not normal.

 In any discussion on sleep, REM (rapid eye movement) and Non-REM (NREM) are discussed.
 In adults, NREM sleep takes place about 70% of sleep time.
 Scientists have divided NREM into 3 phases based on the frequency of the brain waves.
-Phase 3 of NREM is deep sleep and most of the bodily functions are lowest during this period but at the same time tissue repairs, healing and rejuvenation of body and mind take place here.
+Phase 3 of NREM is deep sleep, and most of the bodily functions are lowest during this period but at the same time, tissue repairs, healing and rejuvenation of the body and mind take place here.
 The changeover from one stage to the next does not necessarily follow any particular order.
-In babies REM happens 50% of sleep time, In younger adults NREM takes place at the beginning of sleep followed by REM about 90 minutes later.
+In babies, REM happens 50% of sleep time.
+In younger adults, NREM takes place at the beginning of sleep, followed by REM about 90 minutes later.
 Initial REM sleep lasts only 10 minutes and increases progressively and at the end may last 60 minutes.
-Heart rate, BP and respiration increase during this phase and dreams happen during REM sleep.
+Heart rate, BP and respiration increase during this phase and dreams, that can be recalled, happen during REM sleep, though scientists believe humans dream in each phase of sleep.
 Reinforcement of memory happens in REM sleep.
-The brain switches REM and NREM in some order initially but in older individuals no particular pattern is recognizable.
-In old age REM and NREM switch back and forth in short order and even at the onset of sleep no order is observed.
+The brain switches REM and NREM in some order initially but in older individuals, no particular pattern is recognizable.
+In old age, REM and NREM switch back and forth in short order and even at the onset of sleep and no order is observed.

 Narcolepsy and Restless Leg Syndrome are neurological disorders and are not discussed here.